Water Softener - Salt Bridge

 If the wrong type of salt was used, be sure to remove it from the tank.
 Fill the storage tank with nugget or pellet salt designed for water softeners.

-See the Owner's Manual for additional information.
-Download a copy of your Owner's Manual.
+See the Owner's Manual for your specific model for additional use and maintenance information.